-The young woman saw Lu Chong, and made an obeisance (拜) to Lu Chong, and Lu Chong returned a salute with an obeisance.
+The young woman made an obeisance to Lu Chong, and Lu Chong returned a salute with an obeisance.
 After this simple ceremony, the young woman became the wife of Lu Chong.
-Lu Chong stayed at the home of Cui Shaofu in three days, and the young gentle woman treated him very well.
-They fell in love.
-But three days passed, Cui Shao said to Lu Chong, “You can return home.
+Lu Chong stayed at the home of Cui Shaofu in three days.
+Then Cui Shaofu said to Lu Chong, “You can return home.
 My daughter has the omen of pregnancy.
-If she gives birth to a boy, the child will be returned to you.
+If she gives birth to a boy, the child will be returned to you, and please not to doubt.
 But if she gives birth to a girl, the child will be kept and nurtured by ourselves.”
-Lu Chong had to say goodbye to Cui Shaofu and his newly-married wife.
-The young woman held the hands of Lu Chong, and her tears streamed down.
-She gave a package of new clothing to Lu Chong, and said sadly, “We just became a couple, but we have to be apart.
-Now I present the new clothing to you, and wish you to take good care of yourself.”
-Cui Shaofu let a servant drove a calf-drawn carriage (犊车) and carried him to his home.
+Lu Chong had to say goodbye and leave.
+Before parting, Cui Shaofu held the hands of Lu Chong, and tears streamed down.
+Later Cui Shaofu let a man give a package of new clothing to Lu Chong, and take a message to him, “Fate of marriage is just in the beginning, and we all regret deeply to be apart.
+Now I present the new clothing to you, and please take good care of yourself.”
+A calf-drawn carriage carried Lu Chong to his home.
 The carriage ran very fast, and very soon Lu Chong returned home.
-The servant immediately said goodbye and left.

 Lu Chong took his son and showed the little boy to his friends.
 The friends thought the boy was a ghost.
 It was said that saliva could cause a ghost to reveal its true features and also could restrain the ghost, so these young men spat saliva to the little boy, but the features of the boy didn’t change.
 The young men asked the child, “Who is your father?”
 The boy threw himself into the arms of Lu Chong.
 Lu Chong showed the poem of the woman to the friends, and these young men were moved deeply.
-They weren’t suspicious of this child any longer.
-All of them sighed over the love between the alive and the dead.
+All of them sighed over the meeting between the alive and the dead.

 Several days later, Lu Chong went to the market of the city and showed the gold bowl.
 He made a very high price, because in fact he didn’t want to sell the bowl, and he wanted to meet someone who recognized this bowl.
 Later, an old woman recognized this bowl, but she didn’t tell Lu Chong.
-She returned home right away, and said to her mistress, “In the market, I saw that a man is selling a gold bowl which was placed in the coffin of the daughter of the Cui’s family.”
+She returned home right away, and said to her mistress, “In the market, I saw that a man is selling a gold bowl which was placed in the coffin of the girl of the Cui family.”
 The mistress was the younger sister of Cui Shaofu’s wife, so she felt very surprised.
 She let her son to the market for asking about the gold bowl.
 Her son found Lu Chong and they introduced themselves each other.
-Then the young man told Lu Chong, “Many years ago my maternal aunt married Cui Shaofu and gave birth to a daughter.
+Then the man told Lu Chong, “Many years ago my maternal aunt married Cui Shaofu and gave birth to a daughter.
 But the girl died before getting married.
 My mother mourned her death, and then gave a gold bowl to her.
 The gold bowl was placed in the coffin of the girl.
-Please tell me how you got this gold bowl.”
-Lu Chong then told his experience to the young man, and the young man felt sad, too.
-The young man returned home and told Lu Chong’s words to his mother.
+Please tell me how you got it.”
+Lu Chong then told his experience to the man, and the man felt sad, too.
+The man returned home and told Lu Chong’s words to his mother.
 The woman felt that it was miraculous, and she called her relatives to go to Lu Chong’s home with her.
-The woman saw the son of Lu Chong had the features of both of Lu Chong and Cui’s daughter.
+The woman saw the son of Lu Chong had the features of both of Cui Shaofu’s daughter and Lu Chong.
 She recognized the gold bowl, too.
 Then she said, “My niece was born in the end of the third month.
-Her father said, ‘The spring is so warm, so I wish my daughter to be a fine woman.’
-So he gave his daughter a Zi (字) called ‘Wenxiu’ (温休).
+Her father said, ‘The spring is so warm, so I wish my daughter to be nice and strong.’
+So he gave his daughter a name ‘Wenxiu’ (溫休).
 Perhaps ‘Wenxiu’ is the omen of the marriage in the nether world.”

 Lu Chong decided to educate the little boy who lost his mother to be an excellent man.
-In the later days, the boy became a governor of a Jun.
+In the later days, the boy became a regional governor.
 His offspring were all excellent persons.
-Among his offspring, Lu Zhi (卢植) was the most famous one.
+Among his offspring, Lu Zhi (盧植) was the most famous one.
 He was a brilliant scholar in the Eastern Han Dynasty.

 The story that Lu Chong married a woman ghost was remembered generation after generation.
-In the Western Jin (西晋) Dynasty, one day in a banquet, Lu Zhi (卢志) defiantly asked Lu Ji (陆机), “Which relatives of yours were Lu Xun (陆逊) and Lu Kang (陆抗)?”
-Lu Ji said, “As you with Lu Yu (卢毓) and Lu Ting (卢珽).”
-Lu Yun (陆云), who was the younger brother of Lu Ji, lost countenance.
+After the Western Jin (西晉) Dynasty annexed the Wu (吳) State, one day in a banquet, Lu Zhi (盧志) defiantly asked Lu Ji (陸機), who was from the Wu State, “Which relatives of yours were Lu Xun (陸遜) and Lu Kang (陸抗)?”
+Lu Ji said, “As you with Lu Yu (盧毓) and Lu Ting (盧珽).”
+Lu Yun (陸雲), the younger brother of Lu Ji, felt very worried.
 When they left the house, Lu Yun said to Lu Ji, “Why did you say so?
-Perhaps he really doesn’t know the fact.”
-Lu Ji said with a severe countenance, “Our father and grandfather had illustrious fame in our nation.
+Perhaps he really didn’t know the fact.”
+Lu Ji said angrily, “Our father and grandfather had illustrious fame throughout the land.
 Who doesn’t know them?
-Only the offspring of a ghost dares to say that.”
-Lu Xun was the grandfather of Lu Ji, and he was the prime minster (丞相) of the Wu (吴) State in the Three-Empires Times.
-Lu Kang was the father of Lu Ji, and he was the military minister (大司马) of the Wu State.
-Lu Yu was the son of Lu Zhi (卢植), and he was the minister (司空) of public works in the Wei (魏) State in the Three Kingdoms Era.
-Lu Ting was the son of Lu Yu, and he was an advisory and secretarial minister (侍中尚书) in the Western Jin Dynasty.
-Lu Zhi (卢志) was the son of Lu Ting.
-Because the Wu State surrendered itself to the Western Jin Dynasty which took the place of the Wei State, Lu Zhi (卢志) intentionally insulted the Lu (陆)’s family.
-It is very disrespectful to face a person and say the names of the person’s grandfather and father.
-Lu Ji thought he was from a noble family, and he couldn’t be tolerant of the disdain of Lu Zhi.
-So he said the names of Lu Zhi’s grandfather and father, too.
-The abusive words “the offspring of a ghost” show that the story of Lu Chong had been read widely.
+Only the offspring of a ghost dared to say that.”
+Lu Xun was the grandfather of Lu Ji, and Lu Kang was the father of Lu Ji.
+Both of them were important ministers in the Wu State.
+Lu Yu was the son of Lu Zhi (盧植), and he was a minister in the Wei (魏) State.
+Lu Ting was the son of Lu Yu, and he was a minister in the Western Jin Dynasty.
+Lu Zhi (盧志) was the son of Lu Ting.
+It was very disrespectful to face a person and say the names of the person’s grandfather and father.
+This was why Lu Ji was angry and Lu Yun was worried.
+Anyway, the abusive description “the offspring of a ghost” shows that the story of Lu Chong and Cui Wenxiu had been known widely.